 Any attempt to circumvent this communication path is likely to be considered a breach of the RFP or Tender rules, and may lead to disqualification.

-That said, the typical pre-bid stage provides ample time for a number of best practices aimed at better positioning vendors for RFP or Tender success.
+That said, the typical pre-proposal stage provides ample time for a number of best practices aimed at better positioning vendors for RFP or Tender success.

 - Cultivate Client Relationships: Clients form opinions as they develop their RFPs and Tenders.
 Use this time to build and strengthen relationships, promote awareness and position your team as the preferred choice.
 Remember, there is rarely just one decision-maker.